 The following neighborhoods are located within a two-mile radius of Carnegie Mellon University.
 They are grouped and listed according to their proximity and convenience to the Carnegie Mellon Pittsburgh campus.
 Off-Campus Housing has more information about each of these neighborhoods.
 Also, consider purchasing the Pittsburgh Street Finder, a street guide to Pittsburgh and the surrounding areas available from Amazon.com.

-- Oakland, Shadyside, and Squirrel Hill: Most Carnegie Mellon students choose to live in these three areas because they are closest to campus.
-Some residences are on the CMU Escort route.
+- Oakland, Shadyside, and Squirrel Hill: Most Carnegie Mellon University students choose to live in these three areas because they are closest to campus.
+Some residences are on the Carnegie Mellon University Escort route.

 Different Types of Rental Housing